vitorstabile/software-quality/README.md

 – Execution of checks on the behavior (variables, results, etc.) of the target system.
 The checks use a simplified view of the target behavior (behavior abstraction)
 – The detection is done by a separate mechanisms called, in general, watchdog.
 In some implementations, the watchdog requires specific hardware.
 – Watchdog can range from a simple watchdog times to complex watchdog processors

+- **Error detection effectiveness**
+  - Coverage
+    - Probability that an error is detected, conditional on its occurrence

+  - Latency
+    - Time elapsing between the occurrence of an error and its detection.

+  - Overhead
+    - Cost of the error detection.
+It may include (extra) hardware, software, memory space, computing time, etc.

+  - Damage Confinement
+    - Error propagation path
+    - The wider the propagation, the more likely that errors will spread outside the system

 ## <a name="chapter3"></a>Chapter 3: Analysis and Formal Methods (Static)